NBA odds: First-round lines, picks, results

 Suns @ Pelicans (9:30 p.m.
 ET Friday, ESPN; series tied 1-1)

-Point spread: Suns -1.5 (Suns favored to win by more than 1.5 points, otherwise Pelicanss cover)
+Point spread: Suns -1.5 (Suns favored to win by more than 1.5 points, otherwise Pelicans cover)

 Moneyline: Suns -133 favorite to win (bet $10 to win $17.52 total); Pelicans +100 underdog to win (bet $10 to win $20 total)